sbleos/sbleos.github.io/README.md

 A member's name, email address, home address, phone number, and date of birth cannot be changed by an admin.

 :exclamation: **Even more important things to know**
-- `joinDate` uses the date of the users sign up on the console.
+- `joinDate` uses the date the users signed-up on the website.
 If you have the actual date stored (either on MyLCI, Google Sheets, or the registration form), you should **absolutely** use that date instead of the date the person signed up on the website. **This is especially important if the member was in the club before the website was created**.
 - A member's `start` feature is by default the fiscal year according to the date they signed up on the website, but if he or she was in the club before, update the `start` fiscal year accordingly.
 Similarly, `end` is left blank (and is rendered as "Present" on the spreadsheet), but if the member graduated from the club, update their fiscal year to their last year in the club.

 :exclamation: **RECAP!!**